ourcodingclub/ourcodingclub.github.io/_posts/2018-11-26-earth-engine.md

 Now that we have our three variables, we can create a layer for each of them and we can plot them using colours of our choice.
 We will use the same `Map.addLayer` function as before, but in addition to adding the object name, we will specify the colours and what we want to call the specific layers.

-_Note that we are also introducing a new function `updateMask()` - what this does is mark the areas there was no forest cover in the year 2000 - they become transparent, so instead of just blackness, we can see the seas, rivers, continent outlines, etc._
+_Note that we are also introducing a new function `updateMask()`.
+What this does is mask the areas there was no forest cover in the year 2000 - they become transparent, so instead of just blackness, we can see the seas, rivers, continent outlines, etc._

 ```javascript
 // Add the tree cover layer in light grey